slavcp/glorp/README.md

-glorp is a krunker client that uses dll injection to improve your gaming experience <br>
+glorp is a krunker client that uses dll injection in an attempt to fix the issues normal clients face, <br>
-_it will trigger your antivirus_

-for some people it works wonders, for some it lags like crazy
+for some it works wonders, for some its unplayable

+consider setting an fps cap if:

+- running into network issues
+- running into stuttering

+## Features

+- [x] **Proper** Raw input
+- [x] Increased performance
+- [x] Hook DXGI parameters in an attempt of lowering latency
+- [x] Optimized URL blocklist (only ~40 entries, customizable)
+- [x] Lightweight - bundle size ~3mb
+- [x] Resource swapper
+- [x] Custom script support
+- [x] Account Manager
+- [x] Lightweight autoupdater

 ## Building